avitman/firearc/README.md

 ## Airflow (in other repo):
 We utilize Airflow to perform the orchestration.
+Schedules:
-Schedules – Daily at 08:00 UTC.
++ Daily at 08:00 UTC.
++ Monthly - First monday each month at 08:00 UTC.
 Slack/Email alerts on:
-Failed job.
++ Failed DAGs.
-Table wasn’t updated in the past day.
++ Table wasn’t updated in the past day.